Maximal Subgroups of Compact Lie Groups: The three types of maximal subgroups

 To explain this in more detail, let us introduce some more notation.
 First, given any element $\gamma$ of the component group~$\Gamma$, we shall denote the corresponding connected component of~$G$ by~$G_\gamma$, i.e., $G_\gamma = \pi^{-1}(\{\gamma\})$, so that in particular, $G_1 \equiv G_0$.
 Similarly, given any subset $H$ of~$G$, we write $\, H_\gamma = H \cap G_\gamma \,$ and, in particular, $H_1 = H \cap G_1$.
-Note that in the case of interest to us here, namely when $H$ is a Lie subgroup (or closed subgroup) of~$G$ with connected one-component $H_0$ and Lie algebra $\mathfrak{h}$, there is no reason for $H_1$ to be connected, so in general, $H_1$ will be an inter\-mediate Lie sub group (or closed subgroup) of~$G_0$ that lies in between $H_0$ and~$H$: just like $H_0$, it is necessarily normal in~$H$, and of course, $H$, $H_1$ and $H_0$ all have the same Lie algebra $\mathfrak{h}$.
-Next, we shall write $[g_0^{}]$ for the conjugacy class of an element $g_0^{}$ of~$G_0^{}$ in~$G_0^{}$ and, similarly, $[H_0^{}]$ for the conjugacy class of a subset (subgroup\,/\,Lie subgroup\,/\, closed subgroup) $H_0^{}$ of~$G_0^{}$ in~$G_0^{}$; explicitly, as sets,
+Note that in the case of interest to us here, namely when $H$ is a closed subgroup (or Lie subgroup) of~$G$ with connected one-component $H_0$ and Lie algebra $\mathfrak{h}$, there is no reason for $H_1$ to be connected, so in general, $H_1$ will be an intermediate closed subgroup (or Lie subgroup) of~$G_0$ that lies in between $H_0$ and~$H$: just like $H_0$, it is necessarily normal in~$H$, and of course, $H$, $H_1$ and $H_0$ all have the same Lie algebra $\mathfrak{h}$.
+Next, we shall write $[g_0^{}]$ for the conjugacy class of an element $g_0^{}$ of~$G_0^{}$ in~$G_0^{}$ and, similarly, $[H_0^{}]$ for the conjugacy class of a subset (subgroup\,/\,closed subgroup\,/\, Lie subgroup) $H_0^{}$ of~$G_0^{}$ in~$G_0^{}$; explicitly, as sets,

 With this notation, given $\, g \in G_\gamma$, we define